-- 6. Section CW 42 contains the business income exemption for tax charities.
+- 8. Section CW 42 contains the business income exemption for tax charities.
 This exemption has been in place for a long time.
-However, the wording of the section has changed over time. - 7.
-This statement seeks to clarify:
+However, the wording of the section has changed over time. - 9.
+This statement seeks to clarify: - aspects of the interpretation of s CW 42 the Commissioner is aware have caused uncertainty; and - how the territorial restriction in s CW 42 applies (for a summary of the territorial restriction see [3]). - 10.
+This statement will interest a tax charity that:

-- aspects of the interpretation of s CW 42 the Commissioner is aware have caused uncertainty; and - how the territorial restriction in s CW 42 applies (for a summary of the territorial restriction see [3]). - 8.
-This statement will interest a tax charity that: - derives income from a business carried on exclusively for charity; and - has charitable purposes that are not limited to New Zealand. - 9.
-For example, this statement will be of interest to a tax charity that: - carries out its charitable purposes in New Zealand and elsewhere, or - carries out its charitable purposes in New Zealand but also donates funds overseas from time to time or occasionally, in response to an unexpected event such as a natural disaster that occurs outside New Zealand.
+- derives income from a business carried on exclusively for a charity or charities; and - has charitable purposes that are not limited to New Zealand. - For example, this statement will be of interest to a tax charity that: - carries out its charitable purposes in New Zealand and elsewhere; or - carries out its charitable purposes in New Zealand but also donates funds overseas from time to time or occasionally, for example in response to an unexpected event such as a natural disaster that occurs outside New Zealand.